 - T-Shirts – You might get away with pairing a solid color tee under a blazer, but try and avoid these comfy tops to abide by a smart casual dress code.

-- Shorts – The weather might be hot, but that doesn’t mean you can get away with shorts.
+- Shorts – The weather might be hot, but that doesn’t mean you can get away with shorts, even if you’ve been invited to a garden party.
 While some looks for men and women can spruce up this summertime classic, generally speaking, you should avoid shorts.

 - Sportswear – Women might be able to get away with a solid colored pair of leggings, but overall anything that you could hit the gym with should be left at home for less functional attire.